aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-runtime/nrt_start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a configuration file for each Neuron-rtd you wish to launch, with one or more Inferentia chips desired to be mapped to that Neuron-rtd instance, and the listening port for it.
+Create a configuration file for each Neuron-rtd you wish to launch, with one or more Neuron Devices desired to be mapped to that Neuron-rtd instance, and the listening port for it.

 .. code:: bash